 Finally, four separate regression models were conducted to examine how motivational components predicted perceived difficulty in the domains of Geometry, Algebra, Numbers, and Word Problems.
 Across all models, Interest emerged as the most consistent predictor, while Usefulness did not significantly predict difficulty in any domain.
 The Success component significantly predicted perceived difficulty in Geometry, Algebra, and Numbers, but not in Word Problems.
 In contrast, the Care component showed predictive value only for Geometry and Word Problems.
 To evaluate the strength of these models, Cohen’s f² effect sizes were computed, yielding medium effects for Geometry (f² = 0.27), Algebra (f² = 0.29), and Numbers (f² = 0.26), and a small effect for Word Problems (f² = 0.10) (Figure 5).
 The observed effect sizes indicate that motivational influences are more substantial in some domains than others, highlighting domain-specific differences in the practical impact of motivation on perceived difficulty.

-Figure 5.
+Fig. 5.
 Heatmap illustrating standardized regression coefficients (β) from models predicting perceived difficulty across mathematics domains based on motivational components of the MUSIC model.
 Darker shades indicate stronger negative associations.
 Significance levels (*p < .05, *p < .001) and Cohen’s f² effect sizes are shown.

 6. Discussion